AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-zoomoutbutton.md

 ---
 description: Clicking or tapping this button zooms out on an image in the main view.
 This button does not display on mobile phones in order to save screen real estate.
 You can size, skin, and position this button by using CSS.
-seo-description: Clicking or tapping this button zooms out on an image in the main view.
-This button does not display on mobile phones in order to save screen real estate.
-You can size, skin, and position this button by using CSS.
-seo-title: Zoom out button

 solution: Experience Manager
 title: Zoom out button
-uuid: edc46e24-d3d9-4d1e-8676-ec441936458d

 feature: Dynamic Media Classic,Viewers,SDK/API,Mix Media Sets
 role: Developer,Business Practitioner
 ---